ovh/docs/pages/web/hosting/cms_manual_installation/guide.en-gb.md

 >
 > OVHcloud provides services that you are responsible for with regard to their configuration and management.
 It is therefore your responsibility to ensure that they function properly.
 >
-> This tutorial will help you with common tasks.
-Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) or the publisher of the CMS that you have chosen to install if you encounter any difficulties.
+> This tutorial is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) or the publisher of the CMS you have chosen to install if you encounter any difficulties.
 We will not be able to assist you.
 You can find more information in the [Go further](#go-further) section of this tutorial.
 >
-> To contact the various CMS publishers listed above, find below the links to their respective official pages:
+> Find below the links to the respective official pages of the CMS mentioned above:
 >
 > - [WordPress](https://wordpress.com/support/){.external}
 > - [Joomla!](https://www.joomla.org/){.external}